Day 1 - Depart U.S. / Fly overnight to Verona

 Settle into our centrally located hotel, and enjoy time to

 stroll this beautiful little city.
-Perhaps you'll visit the Poli Grappa Museum
+Later, visit the Poli Grappa Museum to taste

 Dinner is on your own tonight; you'll find plenty of options